mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

 #### `libdir`

 Set the directory where MaxScale looks for modules.
-The library director is the only directory that MaxScale uses when it searches for modules.
+The library directory is the only directory that MaxScale uses when it searches for modules.
 If you have custom modules for MaxScale, make sure you have them in this folder.

 ```
 libdir=/home/user/lib64/